How Google Discover’s Shifts Impact Content Visibility

 FAQs

-In 2019, Google stated that its core ranking systems affected Discover visibility after a core update.
-The article suggests the current approach diverges from that stance.
+The post notes that in 2019 Google said its core ranking systems affected visibility in Google Discover, especially after a core update.
+The newer approach described in the article appears to diverge from that earlier stance.

 Comments